IWSLT/IWSLT.github.io/_pages/2026/shared-tasks/african-celtic.md

 [Prabhu et al., 2023](#ref-prabhu2023accentedspeechrecognitionaccentspecific)).
 This shared task is designed to spur innovation in speech translation for underserved languages, with a focus on improving the preservation of these vital cultural and linguistic details.

 The goal of this shared task is to advance speech translation for low-resource languages, focusing on challenges central to linguistic and cultural fidelity, such as the translation of proper nouns, named entities, and culturally specific terminology.
-The task is organized into two primary modeling tracks and a parallel evaluation track.
+The task is organized into two primary modeling tracks.

 ## Modeling Tracks